Our Ph.D. Students

 Yutong Xu joined the College of Hospitality, Retail and Sport Management in 2022.

-No stranger to the University of South Carolina, Xu received her Master of Science
+No stranger to the University of South Carolina, Xu received her Master of Sport and

-in sport and entertainment management from USC.
-A native of Feicheng, China, Xu earned
+Entertainment Management from USC.
+A native of Feicheng, China, Xu earned her bachelor’s

-her bachelor’s in international economics and trade from Zhejiang University City
+in international economics and trade from Zhejiang University City College prior to

-College prior to joining the graduate school.
-Her research focuses on the representations
+joining the graduate school.
+Her research focuses on the representations and discourses

-and discourses of females on esports social media.
-In her spare time, Xu enjoys cooking,
+of females on esports social media.
+In her spare time, Xu enjoys cooking, baking,